buzz/mediainfo.js/examples/vite-react/README.md

 ## WASM module

-Make sure the WASM file can be loaded, e.g. by using `vite-plugin-static-copy`.
+The `MediaInfoModule.wasm` file is copied during build using `vite-plugin-static-copy`.

 ```javascript
   viteStaticCopy({